TrilonIO/aspnetcore-angular-universal/README.md

 ## By [DevHelp.Online](http://www.DevHelp.Online)

 > Updated to the latest Angular 5.0 -

 > Note ServerTransferModule still in the works - fix coming soon

-> Note there are still some Production issues we're working out when Publishing
+> Note: There are still some errors when building Production (with this latest v5 version), use v4 if you need to have a production version right now

 <p align="center">
     <img src="./docs/architecture.png" alt="ASP.NET Core 2.0 Angular 5+ Starter" title="ASP.NET Core 2.0 Angular 5+ Starter">